simonsankar/gatsby-starter/src/pages/index.md

     shouldn't just a roof over head, it should compliment life.
 We source all of our materials directly from small scale sustainable producers and make sure part of the profits are reinvested in their communities.
-description: A.L.L.
-Holdings is the ultimate hub of construction, development and innovation.
-We take planning and development seriously and we’re glad to offer our services where it may be needed.
 intro:
   blurbs:
     - image: /img/coffee.png